 Accommodations

 Choose from private or shared rooms.
 There are no more than two guests per room.
 Want to share a room with a friend?
-As long as there are two spots available for the same room type, simply book "bed in shared room" and put your friend's name in the "special instructions" section at checkout.
+As long as there are two spots available for the same room type, simply book "bed in shared room" and send us an email letting us know who you'd like to share with.
 Or, if you're fine sharing a bed you can book a private room and add an additional person to your room.

 3